IEvangelist/davidpine.net/content/blog/angular-http-gotchas.md

 ## <span style="color: #f7df1e">JavaScript</span> to the rescue!

 What's to stop a consumer from trying to interact with the `details.date` property -- if you recall it is still typed as a `Date`.
 This is error prone and will cause issues -- if not immediately, certainly later on.
-Ideally, all objects that are intended to map over from JSON should be contain primitive types only.
+Ideally, all objects that are intended to map over from JSON should contain primitive types only.

 If you're set on using a `class`, you should use the __RxJS__ `map` operator.